pasciaks/sabio/scrum.md

         FINISHED clean version of A

         Started C93 (B) Friends

         Created and Tested services for .add .delete .get .search .getPageOfFriends

 ### ----- WILL ACCOMPLISH -----

+        Monday October 5, 2020

+        // Do full test of my use of return a promise outside Axios calls -- not happy

         Finish C93 Starter (B) Friends and Begin C93 Starter (B) Jobs